Skip to main content

 Visitor Facilities And Travel

-The park's main entrance and visitor center is at Villa Futalaufquen, approximately 50 km west of Esquel on Ruta 71.
-Esquel has an airport with connections to Buenos Aires and is the main service center for the region.
+The park's main entrance and visitor centre is at Villa Futalaufquen, approximately 50 km west of Esquel on Ruta 71.
+Esquel has an airport with connections to Buenos Aires and is the main service centre for the region.
 Multiple campgrounds are distributed around the lakes, ranging from basic to well-equipped sites.
 The park's boat service (lanchas) operates from Villa Futalaufquen and connects to El Abuelo and other destinations.
 Accommodation includes hostels and cabañas in Villa Futalaufquen.
 Summer (December–March) is peak season.
 The park operates a strict visitor management system for the El Abuelo trail to protect the ancient alerce forest.

 Conservation And Sustainability